Mohit17067/QuaDMoD/README.md

 [![QuaDMoD](https://img.youtube.com/vi/_M4J-OFZU7Q/0.jpg)](https://www.youtube.com/watch?v=_M4J-OFZU7Q)

-QuadMod comes with 4 features no would have ever thought in a lamp.
+QuadMod comes with 4 features, no one would have ever thought of in a lamp.
 The four modes are as follows-

 **Study Mode** - The lamp is ready whenever you are!
 QuadMod gets activated if it sees a person around it and go to sleep if no one is around.
 It has a PIR sensor and on sensing any motion it comes down.